Executive Summaries and Abstracts

 Executive summaries and abstracts both capture the essence of a project in a shorter form, but with differing levels of detail: an abstract is a highly condensed overview of the document, while an executive summary is a standalone version of the thesis in miniature.

-For a quick overview of abstracts, check out our abstracts infographic.
+For a quick overview of abstracts, check out our infographics, tailored to your discipline:

 An abstract is a brief encapsulation of a document.
 Abstracts are quite limited in length (often about 200 words) and thus must be very concise, clear statements that convey a few key ideas: